 Citizens are have made it clear that they expect government to be as responsive and relatable as the brands they interact with in their daily lives.
 Building community through social is central to meeting that demand.

-Ben Cathers is principal value consultant at Hootsuite.
+Ben Cathers is the government and financial services principal solutions consultant at Hootsuite.